-But, if you are reading personal or business email, logging in to a work computer, bank or credit card accounts, purchasing goods or services online using a credit card, using other password protected accounts, or want to do private web browsing, then security is needed.
+But, if you are reading personal or business email, logging in to a work computer, bank or credit card accounts, purchasing goods or services online using a credit card, using other password-protected accounts, or want to do private web browsing, then security is needed.

-With a Virtual Private Network (VPN), you install VPN client software on your PC, smartphone or other mobile device.
+With a Virtual Private Network (VPN), you install VPN client software on your PC, smartphone or another mobile device.
 The VPN software uses authentication, tunneling, and data encryption to provide a security shield to block spies.

 VPN uses an authentication protocol to establish a secure connection between the VPN server and the user (VPN client).
 Users without proper credentials are locked out.
 Then a tunneling protocol (TP) is used as a protection layer to wrap around the data packets.
 Inside the data tunnel, data is encrypted, using one of several encryption protocols.

-If a hacker tries to break through the VPN tunnel, the break in is detected, and the message is sent by an alternate route, so the hacker cannot listen.
+If a hacker tries to break through the VPN tunnel, the break-in is detected, and the message is sent by an alternate route, so the hacker cannot listen.
 If a hacker was able to break through the tunnel layer, the hacker would only see an encrypted message, not a plain text message.
 Some encryption methods are very strong and not crackable by criminals.

 The Virtual Private Network connection is only between the VPN client and the VPN server.
 The VPN server relays the message to a final destination server.
-To maintain a secure connection to the final destination on a public internet, the destination must be a website using https, not http.
+To maintain a secure connection to the final destination on the public internet, the destination must be a website using https, not http.
 An http connection uses plain text and can be monitored.
 Https uses encryption for a secure connection.

-There is a data delay when using a Virtual Private Network, since data must be encrypted, decrypted and relayed by the remote VPN server before reaching the final destination.
+There is a data delay when using a Virtual Private Network since data must be encrypted, decrypted and relayed by the remote VPN server before reaching the final destination.
 You may select a VPN server located in another city or another country.
 The destination server will only see the IP address of the VPN server, not your actual IP address, providing a virtual location.